Pygmalions/Prism/README.md

 # Related Efforts

 This framework is still under rapid development, thus its API may be unstable.
-If you are looking for mature AOP frameworks, please allow us to recommend other projects for you:
+If you are looking for mature frameworks, please allow us to recommend those production-ready projects for you:

 ## AOP